 - a tender mass that a doctor can feel

-However, having all three symptoms is quite rare, occurring in less than 15% of children with intussusception.
+However, having all three symptoms is quite rare, occurring in less than

 Younger children may not be able to describe their symptoms.
 They may also draw their knees to their chest and cry out in pain due to the symptoms coming on suddenly.

 Because there is a blockage in the intestine, it may lead to tissue death or perforation, which could then cause an infection.
 Peritonitis is an infection in the lining of the abdominal cavity.